polycrate/polycrate/docs/reference.md

 By default, Polycrate looks for [Ansible Inventories](#ansible-inventory) and [Kubeconfigs](#kubeconfig) in the Artifacts Directory of a Block.

+For each block in the workspace a directory will automatically be created underneath the artifacts root (e.g. `artifacts/block/`).

 ## Ansible Inventory

 Polycrate can consume yaml-formated [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) files inside the artifacts directory of a block.
 Polycrate looks for a file named `inventory.yml` by default - this can be overridden using the `inventory.filename` stanza in the block configuration.